Because the statute database is maintained primarily for legislative drafting purposes,

 thereafter as possible, the State Comptroller shall direct and the State Treasurer shall transfer from the State Lottery Fund to the Common School Fund an amount that is equal to the proceeds transferred in the corresponding month of fiscal year 2009, as adjusted for inflation, to the Common School Fund.

-(4) On or before the last day of each fiscal year,
+(4) On or before September 30 of each fiscal year,

 (p) The Department shall be subject to the following reporting and information request requirements: